David Planella - Ubuntu, A Powerful, New Force in Mobile

 Øredev logo

-As Ubuntu was launched for mobile devices a while ago, a new mobile force was born, says David Planella.
-Unlike other mobile operative systems, Ubuntu Mobile is designed to run on less powerful devices, while still focusing on providing a fast and responsive user experience.
+As Ubuntu Mobile launched for mobile devices, a new mobile force was born, says David Planella.
+Unlike other mobile operative systems, Ubuntu Mobile is designed to run on less powerful devices, while still focusing on a fast and responsive user experience.
 It comes packed with core apps and can be extended with third party developer apps as well.

-Something very promising with Ubuntu Mobile, is that the Ubuntu SDK comes with full native and HTML 5 support.
-This is a path I think other mobile operating systems should have adapted as well, instead of leaving us with a flora of native platforms to master, besides the responsive mobile web experience we also have to support when our systems are experienced through a web browser.
+Something promising with Ubuntu Mobile, is that the SDK comes with full native and HTML 5 support.
+This is something I think other operating systems should adapt as well, instead of leaving us with a flora of native platforms to master.

 Then, Apple realized they could make money on app revenue…and here we are.

-What about the user experience?
+What about user experience?
 Ubuntu Mobile’s main design themes include content focus, fast and natural interactions and sophisticated style.
-And I have to say, it looks very slick.
-It uses Unity and screen features like edge swipes to interact with the main areas of the phone.
-A right edge swipe moves to the next app, left shows the launcher etc. It looks really neat, although when I tried it out, I noticed that it needs better responsiveness and smoothness, especially when scrolling.
+It looks slick, uses Unity and screen features like edge swipes to interact with the main areas of the phone.
+A right edge swipe moves to the next app, left shows the launcher, etc.

-David went into detail on how you interact with Ubuntu and core platform features like notifications, a cool looking HUD, scopes etc. He also talked about how to build apps, which SDKs to use and how we as developers can benefit from Ubuntu Mobile.
+David went into detail on how to interact core platform features like notifications, showed a cool looking HUD, scopes etc. He also talked about how to build apps, which SDKs to use and how we as developers can benefit from Ubuntu Mobile.

 This was a thorough and very interesting talk.
 I’m really impressed, and recommend that you check out the video for a glimpse of a possible future.